CKQQ-FM: History

 For the second anniversary of B-103, the station unveiled a new updated logo of the bee wearing a white cowboy hat on b103.ca.
 B-103 rebranded and switched formats from a country format to a hot adult contemporary one on February 3, 2010.
 Its programming officially launched at 5:30 AM, February 8, 2010.
 Current on-air talent includes Heather Adams and Steve Thompson in the mornings, Drew Ferreira hosts mid-days and Assistant Program Director Troy Scott moved from mornings to afternoon drive.
 Jim Avery, previously with CILK-FM, is still hosting on the weekends.
 Previous long-time hosts Dave Pears and Grant Scott are no longer with the station, with Pears retiring from a long career in Canadian radio broadcasting and Grant Scott's future uncertain.
 As well, the station changed its call letters from the historic CKOV-FM to CKQQ-FM on or around January 8, 2010.
-As a result, CKQQ-FM is the second hot AC station in British Columbia to feature two similar letters after the "CK" on the callsign (CKZZ-FM, branded as Z95.3 in Vancouver is the other).

-On October 20, 2017 CKQQ-FM flipped to variety hits branded as Beach Radio 103.1.
+On October 20, 2017, CKQQ-FM flipped to classic hits, branded as 103.1 Beach Radio.

-Brief History on CKOV Call Letters

-From 2014 to 2021, the historic "CKOV" call letters were used at a radio station in Strathmore, Alberta.
+The CKOV-FM call letters later appeared on a country station in Strathmore, Alberta.

-In March 2021, the former heritage CKOV call letters returned to an unrelated radio station in Kelowna.
+In 2021, the calls were brought back to Kelowna by Radius Holdings' CKOO-FM; CKOV-FM would subsequently be acquired by Jim Pattison Group in 2024, making that station a sister to the original CKOV.